SYSC3110Proj/Jump_In_Proj/README.md

 Author: Craig Worthington
 * XMLHanlder.java: Used to store/load games to/from XML files
 Author: Ruixuan Ni
+* BuilderWindow.java: generate a gui allow user to customize a game and save it afterwords
+Author: Zewen Chen

 Test code:
 * BoardTest.java:Test of Board class